dewslyse/mv-to-do-list/README.md

 # To Do List

-> In this project, I built a basic HTML list of To Do tasks using webpack
+> In this project, I built a basic HTML list of To Do tasks using webpack.
+Tasks can be added, removed and updated.

 ## Screenshot